mcivorsteiner/fortune-tweller/README.md

 # Fortune-Tweller
 ### DESCRIPTION
 A simple Twitter clone with a fortune-cookie twist.
-A short fortune is appended to every tweet made.
 This was our Dev Bootcamp Week 4 team project.

+It uses the Sinatra framework, ActiveRecord and Postgres DB.
+It is responsive, designed mobile-first, and was done without using a css framework.

 <a href="http://fortunetweller.herokuapp.com/" target="_blank">fortunetweller.herokuapp.com</a>

-### MVP User Stories
-- Users can login and/or sign up
-- Users can find other users
-- Users have a profile page
-- Users can post status updates
-- Users can see list of all their own tweets
-- User has and can view followers
-- User has and can view users they are following

 ### TEAM MEMBERS
 Kaelin Burns
 Alistair Hill